getzlab/igv_remote/README.md

 ir.close()
 ```

-Similar structure can be found at`run.py`, please log in with Google account and change the BAM paths to your authorized ones.
+Similar structure can be found at`examples/run.py`, please log in with Google account and change the BAM paths to your authorized ones.
 For more complex port commands that are not implemented, please use `ir.send(<your port command>)` or make a PR!

 ## FAQ

 - How to interact with DRS url?
   - As far as we know, IGV does not stream DRS url.
 However if a DRS url contains UUID, you can use UUID to generate a signed url (`http://...`) which IGV can acept.
-Detailed instructions are in [igv-gdc-buddy](https://github.com/getzlab/igv_gdc_buddy).
+Detailed instructions are in [igv-gdc-buddy](https://github.com/getzlab/igv_gdc_buddy). `examples/batch_igv.py` is an example utilizing such interaction.

 ## Links